aemonge/aeemply/README.md

 process of building Convolutional Neural Networks (CNNs).
 It offers automatic configuration of padding and stride, making it easier for users to create and customize CNN architectures.

+### 2. Alicia

+[Alicia](https://github.com/aemonge/alicia/) is a CLI tool for downloading, creating, modifying, training, testing, predicting, and comparing image classifiers.
+It provides a simple and intuitive interface for working with image classification models, making it easier for users to build and train their own models.

 ### Contributing